jbezos/tex-hyphen-spanish/README.md

   requires a file `spanish-words.txt` with a list of words (a sample with about 56 000 entries is supplied), one per line.
 You can (should) filter the words.
 Requires luatex 1.10.

+The sources for the word list, created over 20 years and still expanding, include ispell, DRAE, Moliner, Fundéu and personal tools for web crawling, with manual selection of terms.

 Related project:
 * https://github.com/hyphenation/tex-hyphen